-This chapter details policy recommendations to address harms set forth in Chapter 4, Political Disenfranchisement.
+This chapter details policy recommendations to address harms set forth in Chapter 4, "Political Disenfranchisement."
 The Task Force recommends that the Legislature take the following actions:

-- Require District-Based Voting and Independent Redistricting Commissions to Safeguard Against the Dilution of the African American Voting Bloc - Increase Funding to Support the California Department of Justice's Enforcement of Voting Rights in California - Enact Legislation Aligning with the Objectives of AB 2576 and Establish Separate Funding to Support Educational and Civic Engagement Activities - Provide Funding to NGOs Whose Work Focuses on Increasing Civic Engagement Among African Americans - Declare Election Day a Paid State Holiday and Provide Support to Essential Workers to Increase Access to the Polls - Remove the Barrier of Proving Identity to Vote - Increase Jury Participation of Persons with Felony Convictions and Discourage Judges and Attorneys from Excluding Potential Jurors Solely for Having a Prior Felony Conviction - Increase Efforts to Restore the Voting Rights of Formerly and Currently Incarcerated Persons and Provide Access to Those Who Are Currently Incarcerated and Eligible to Vote from the perception that African American voters pose a threat to the white political establishment, which historically aimed to maintain the racial hierarchy.
-Researchers have found that the expansion and protection of Black Americans' political rights improved the socioeconomic position of Black Americans and may have created opportunities for Black American workers to move up the economic ladder.1 The Voting Rights Act (VRA) is a national law that protects African American voters and others against attacks on their freedom to vote and their right to fair representation.2 One of the law's key enforcement mechanisms, section 2, bans racial discrimination in voting.3 Because the U.S. Supreme Court weakened other protections offered by the VRA, many states and their political subdivisions have taken the opportunity to pass more discriminatory district maps that unfairly silence the voices of African American voters.4
+- Require District-Based Voting and Independent Redistricting Commissions to Safeguard Against the Dilution of the African American Voting Bloc - Increase Funding to Support the California Department of Justice's Enforcement of Voting Rights in California - Pass Legislation Aligning with the Objectives of AB 2576 and Establish Separate Funding to Support Educational and Civic Engagement Activities - Provide Funding to NGOs Whose Work Focuses on Increasing Civic Engagement Among African Americans - Declare Election Day a Paid State Holiday and Provide Support to Essential Workers to Increase Access to the Polls - Remove the Barrier of Proving Identity to Vote - Increase Jury Participation of Persons with Felony Convictions and Discourage Judges and Attorneys from Excluding Potential Jurors Solely for Having a Prior Felony Conviction - Increase Efforts to Restore the Voting Rights of Formerly and Currently Incarcerated Persons and Provide Access to Those Who Are Currently Incarcerated and Eligible to Vote - A. Require District-Based Voting and Independent Redistricting Commissions to Safeguard Against the Dilution of the African American Voting Bloc

+Political gerrymandering has a disproportionate impact on African American voters.
+The experience of African American voters, which is documented in Chapter 4, stems from the perception that African American voters pose a threat to the white political establishment, which historically aimed to maintain the racial hierarchy of enslavement.
+Researchers have found that the expansion and protection of Black political rights improved the socioeconomic position of "Black Americans" and may have indirectly created opportunities for "Black American" workers to move up the economic ladder.
+The Voting Rights Act (VRA) is a national law that protects African American voters and others against attacks on their freedom to vote and their right to fair representation.
+One of the law's key enforcement mechanisms, Section 2, bans racial discrimination in voting.
+Because the U.S. Supreme Court weakened other protections offered